How to place images in letters with Photoshop

 Resizing the image.

-When you’re done, click the check mark in the Options Bar to close Free Transform:
+Click the checkmark in the Options Bar to close Free Transform.

 Clicking the check mark to close Free Transform.